manashkalyon/sigsync/README.md

 Download the OSX MATLAB runtime for R2020a (see requirements), and Wine.
 Under sigsync/bin, right click GUIMatch.exe and click "Run with Wine"

+#### Notes

+If you have a valid MATLAB subscription, you may run sigsync/GuiMatch.mlapp directly through MATLAB and run the code manually.
+Note that GuiMatch.mlapp *must* remain in the same directory as its surrounding `.m` files.